 "Mens aeterna est, quatenus res sub aeternitatis specie concipit."
 (The mind is eternal in so far as it conceives things from the standpoint of eternity) [Tr.
 Schopenhauer] Spinoza, Ethics, V, Prop.
 31, schol.)

 Spinoza is recapitulating Plato.
 Schopenhauer repeatedly refers to Plato's famous Myth of the Cave from the Republic.
 There, people are chained down staring at a wall in the back of the cave.
 There's a fire behind them, and between the fire and their backs are people and animals and things, and the shadows of these objects are projected on the wall that people are facing.
-We see shadows only, says Plato, and can only see the eternal realities if we cast off our chains and turn around, and leave the cave, to see the world in its truth.
+We see shadows only, says Plato, and can only see the eternal realities if we cast off our chains and turn around, and leave the cave, to see the world in its truth, in what he would call its "reality."
 Schopenhauer argues that, as long as we are chained to the will, to striving, desiring, living the life of intentions, we are seeing only shadows.
 We can only see the eternal things that are truly real if we cast off the chains of the will.

 Spinoza's house in Rijnsburg